For general information about clustering and High Availability (HA) setup, see Availability and Clustering.

 The migration to FIPS mode is only available for PKCS#11 R2.
 For PKCS#11 R1 backups, the option becomes visible when you also activate Migrate PKCS#11 R1 ... to PKCS#11 R2....
 The migration steps will then be performed one after the other when restoring the backup.

 - Click Restore system using this backup.
 Depending on the configuration of your initial system, you will be prompted to connect a PIN pad and provide the backup protection smart cards.

 Restoring the backup can take up to several hours depending on the size of your backup.

 - At the end of the restore procedure, you are prompted to reboot the system.

-The rebooted system will have the configuration restored from the backup.
-This includes, for example, IP address and SuperAdmin certificates.
+On the rebooted system, the configuration from the backup is restored.
+This includes, for example, the IP address and the SuperAdmin certificates.

 Depending on your backup file, the section Confirm appears with the migration options Migrate PKCS#11 R1 ... to PKCS#11 R2... and/or Migrate HSM key material into FIPS mode: